Unidata/netcdf/NUG/guide.md

 significant amount of storage, that data should be represented using variables rather than attributes.

-\section object_name NetCDF Names
+\section nug_object_name NetCDF Names

-\subsection Permitted Characters in NetCDF Names
+\subsection nug_Permitted Characters in NetCDF Names

 The names of dimensions, variables and attributes (and, in netCDF-4 files, groups, user-defined types, compound member names, and